 Balloons are constructed of polyurethane, though they used to be made of rubber.
 Since the switch from air to helium, the behemoth balloons have coasted along with a big dose of help from volunteer balloon wranglers.
 But it hasn't always been that easy to keep the balloons afloat.
 In 1958, the balloons were filled with air and hoisted by cranes onto trucks due to a helium shortage.
 Poor weather conditions kept the balloons from being inflated at all in 1971 .

-The balloons' dimensions vary, but most are about five to six stories high and somewhere around 60 feet long and 30 feet wide.
-For instance, the Charlie Brown balloon is 53 feet long, 31 feet wide, 46 feet tall.
-His kite has an 80-foot train [source: Macy's].
+The balloons' dimensions vary, but most are about five to six stories high and somewhere around 60 feet (18 meters) long and 30 feet (9 meters) wide.
+Each balloon needs around 90 handlers.
+In all, there are around 2,000 to 3,000 balloon handlers [source: Macy's].

-Some 2,000 to 3,000 volunteers, who must weigh at least 120 pounds and be in good health, handle the balloons.
+These handlers must weigh at least 120 pounds (54 kilograms) and be in good health.
 Of those, only a few hundred team leaders are required to attend training, though all are invited.
 Training includes lessons on aerodynamics, geometry and physics.
 Then, volunteers practice handling one of the big balloons on a field.
 The team leaders include an overall leader, pilot, captain and two drivers.
 A police officer marches with each balloon.
-The biggest balloons require more than 70 handlers, while others may need only 50.
 The handlers dress in outfits that coordinate with their balloon and hold the ropes to guide the balloon.
-Each balloon is also tethered to two 800-pound utility vehicles.
+Each balloon is also tethered to two 800-pound (363-kilogram) utility vehicles.

-In recent years, balloon accidents have been making news, but there were other balloon bumps over the years.
+In recent years, balloon accidents have made news, but there were other balloon bumps over the years.
 A Mighty Mouse balloon collapsed due to strong winds in 1956.
 Rain drenched the Kermit the Frog balloon in 1985, and he had to be carried.
 The Sonic the Hedgehog balloon injured an off-duty police captain in 1993.
 More recently, in 1997, a woman was in a coma for nearly a month after the Cat in the Hat balloon careened into a lamppost, raining debris on spectators.
 In 2005, an M&M balloon injured two sisters when it hit a street lamp and part of it crashed into them.

 In the next section, we'll look at when floats arrived on the scene.